GitHub Actions: Understanding the Push and Pull Request Triggers

 What’s Next

-In our next article, we’ll dive into even more powerful triggers:
+In our next article, we’ll explore even more ways to trigger workflows:

-- Scheduled triggers for running workflows at specific times (think nightly builds or weekly reports)
+- Scheduled triggers: Run workflows at specific times (like nightly builds or weekly reports)

 workflow_dispatch